 Finally, the steering committees can help oversee the development and assess how the project has advanced.
 In case of slow performance, the steering committee can then readjust their objectives and goals, allocate the necessary resources, and ensure they are properly used.

 Every steering committee meeting will be run differently, depending on the project, but in essence in these meetings, advisors, stakeholders, and industry experts will develop project initiatives that can help achieve a specific end goal.

 During the meeting, individuals will discuss key points that need to be resolved and consider a forward-looking guiding strategy that can assess different risk factors and overall project management.

-Typically a project manager, who is considered the chair of the committee, will provide a project and an agenda that committee members will follow.
-During these meetings, individuals will make recommendations based on project goals and objectives.
-Once the committee has delivered key points, all members will then be required to agree on the recommendations, which will then be implemented accordingly.
+Typically a project manager, considered the committee chair, will provide a project and an agenda that committee members will follow.
+Individuals will make recommendations based on project goals and objectives during these meetings.
+Once the committee has delivered key points, all members must agree on the recommendations, which will then be implemented accordingly.

 Check Out Make Your Steering Committee Meetings Productive:

 What Is Most Important For The Steering Committee To Have?

 A steering committee’s most important components should include strong leadership and guidance, a set of clear objectives, and a range of defined policies and procedures.